danieloquelis/rhubarb-lip-sync-wasm/README.md

 ## How It Works

 This package uses WebAssembly to port the C++ implementation of Rhubarb Lip Sync to the web.
-The original Rhubarb Lip Sync uses various technologies for speech recognition and audio processing:
+The original Rhubarb Lip Sync uses PocketSphinx for speech recognition and advanced audio processing algorithms.

-1. CMU PocketSphinx for speech recognition
-2. Phonetic recognition as a fallback
-3. Advanced audio processing algorithms

 The WebAssembly port maintains these features while making them available in a JavaScript/TypeScript environment.